SkillDevs/electric_dart/README.md

 Check out the official docs from ElectricSQL [here](https://electric-sql.com/docs) to look at live demos, API docs and integrations.

+---

-## Development of the client for maintainers or contributors
+## Development instructions for maintainers and contributors

 Dart 3.x and Melos required